wamuumu/bio-labs/Lab04/README.md

 From the plotted Pareto front, it is clear that there's is an inverse relationship between the two objectives.
 As the mass f0 decreases, the stopping time f1 increases and viceversa.
 This translates in "lighter brake results in worse performance of stopping time".
 For a future design of this system, I think there's a need to a trade-off between the twos: for example, if the car has a limiting mass, then we may accept longer stopping time and viceversa.
 Another thing to note is that in certain points, if the mass is reduced slightly, the time is increased by a small amount.
 So these solutions need to be taken into account and considered acceptable.

 ## Instructions & Questions

+### _Q1: When do you think it is appropriate to use a multi-objective evolutionary algorithm vs. combining multiple objectives into a single fitness function?_

+Multi-objective EA should be used when conflicting objectives are present or when there's no indication on which objective to prefer wrt the others: this allow to generate the Pareto-front to show the trade-off between them.
+Instead, it makes more sense to combine multiple objective into a single one when it's clear that one objective has more importance than the others.

+### _Q2: What can the results of a multi-objective algorithm teach us about exploring the design spaces of engineering problems?_

+As shown in the previous exercises, the multi-objective EA often improve a solution at the cost of another one.
+This helps in understanding the relationship between the objectives and how they interact with one another.

+### _Q3: In biological evolution it is possible to think of many phenotypic traits that contribute to the ultimate fitness of an organism (try to enumerate some of these).
+What (if any) relevance do multi-objective evolutionary algorithms have to biology?_

+Some phenotypic traits that contribute to the fitness of an organism may include survival traits like strenght, speed or camouflage and helth-related traits like immunity or resistance to certain bacteria.
+I think that multi-objective EA directly correlate with biology, since organisms, as they evolve, must balance different traits in order to survive, like the ones beforementioned.